wilton-gallego/xyops/docs/data-structures.md

 An array of timeline events that occurred during the job's execution.
 This data is used to plot the CPU/Mem/Disk/Net graphs for the job.

-## Job.flags

-An internal object used to track CPU/Mem thresholds.

 ## Job.table

 User writable property for providing a table of data.
 Should be specified as an object with `title`, `rows`, `cols` and `caption` properties.
 The `title` and `caption` may be omitted.